sdiehl/wiwinwlh/tutorial.md

                       Data.Text  Data.Text.Lazy  Data.ByteString  Data.ByteString.Lazy
 --------------------- ---------  --------------  ---------------  ------------------
-Data.Text             id         fromStrict
+Data.Text             id         fromStrict      encodeUtf8       encodeUtf8
-Data.Text.Lazy        toStrict   id
+Data.Text.Lazy        toStrict   id              encodeUtf8       encodeUtf8
-Data.ByteString                                   id
+Data.ByteString       decodeUtf8 decodeUtf8      id               fromStrict
-Data.ByteString.Lazy                                              id
+Data.ByteString.Lazy  decodeUtf8 decodeUtf8      toStrict         id

 With the ``-XOverloadedStrings`` extension string literals can be overloaded without the need for explicit packing and can be written as string literals in the Haskell source and overloaded via a typeclass ``IsString``.
+Sometimes this is desirable.

 ```haskell
 class IsString a where